Section 15 – Equality rights

 The relationship between section 15 and section 1

-Recently, in Quebec v.
-A., the majority emphasized the importance of maintaining the analytic distinction between section 15 and section 1.
+In Quebec v.
+A., supra, the majority of the Supreme Court emphasized the importance of maintaining the analytic distinction between section 15 and section 1.
 Specifically, the Court’s approach in Walsh, supra, was disavowed insofar as it addressed the broad policy goals of respecting individual autonomy and freedom of choice in the context of the section 15 analysis, rather than in the section 1 justification, where the government bears the onus of proof (see paragraphs 340, 343, 384, and 422).
-Note, however, that where the impugned law is part of a larger benefit scheme, “the multiplicity of interests” being balanced, a consideration generally dealt with in section 1, is considered under section 15, in the context of the “ameliorative purpose or effect”, as described above (Withler, supra at paragraph 38).

 - Date modified: